 Working to mend that relationship now and learning to heal on your own can prevent it.

-Otherwise, your child (or future child) will pick up on your relationship with food and internalize:
+Otherwise, your child (or future child) will pick up on your healthy or unhealthy relationship with food and internalize any of the following:

 How you care for yourself

 - This could be something like constantly being” “too busy” for meals or always feeding your kids but never sitting down to eat yourself

 - Do you use food when you’re sad to make you feel better?
 Or restrict foods as punishment?

 How you talk about your body (or other people’s bodies).

 - There are so many awesome things about you and everyone around you, and the least interesting is how we look!

 - Like which foods are “good” or “bad” (carbs are a popular “bad” food – which is not true)

 - Like calories, or that eating after 7 p.m. makes you gain weight (which I feel like I have to reiterate is not true).